rollup/rollupjs.org/guide/en/03-command-line-reference.md

---outro                     Content to insert at end of bundle (inside wrapper) --banner                    Content to insert at top of bundle (outside wrapper) --footer                    Content to insert at end of bundle (outside wrapper) --noInterop                 Do not include interop block
+--outro                     Content to insert at end of bundle (inside wrapper) --banner                    Content to insert at top of bundle (outside wrapper) --footer                    Content to insert at end of bundle (outside wrapper) --no-interop                Do not include interop block
 ```

 In addition, the following arguments can be used: